Aaraviitkgp/aarav-maheshwari/README.md

-# Shashikant Kataria - Portfolio Website
+# Aarav Maheshwari - Portfolio Website

-A modern, interactive portfolio website showcasing my work as a Blockchain Developer, Full Stack Engineer, and Mobile Developer from IIT Kharagpur.
+A modern, interactive portfolio website showcasing my work as an AI/ML Engineer, Data Analyst, and Algorithmic Trading Developer at IIT Kharagpur.
+Featuring projects in machine learning, quantitative finance, RLHF systems, and open-source contributions.

 ## 🛠️ Technologies Used